rajnish-chaube/Aganitha-solutions-project/README.md

 4.  **Save Results:** The filtered data is stored in a CSV file (or printed to the console) with the following columns:
     * PubmedID: Unique identifier for the paper.
     * Title: Title of the paper.
-    * Publication Date: Date the paper was published. [cite: 5]
+    * Publication Date: Date the paper was published.
     * Non-academic Author(s): Names of authors affiliated with non-academic institutions.
     * Company Affiliation(s): Names of pharmaceutical/biotech companies.
     * Corresponding Author Email: Email address of the corresponding author.